How can we help you today?

 • Use original work whenever you can.

-• If you use music, images, or fonts, make sure they’re royalty-free or properly licensed.
+• When you use music, images, or fonts, make sure they’re royalty-free or properly licensed.

 • Credit quotes and add disclaimers if needed.